 - The bank or lender must accept the buyer’s offer.

 There are tax implications and the possibility of a deficiency balance to a lender, which we can help you understand, negotiate and handle.
 We can also help you explore if filing for bankruptcy will help your housing situation.
-Our personal, detailed service has helped thousands of people from all walks of life and income brackets and now we are ready to help you.
+Personal, detailed services of our lawyers have helped thousands of people from all walks of life and income brackets and now we are ready to help you.

 Fort Lauderdale Stop Foreclosure Attorneys